ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Social Impact

-> The environment: open data has empowered citizens and NGOs to advocate environmental policy reform;
+> * The environment: open data has empowered citizens and NGOs to advocate environmental policy reform
-> The disadvantaged: no tangible improvements on public services offered to disadvantaged people
+> * The disadvantaged: no tangible improvements on public services offered to disadvantaged people

 Open data has empowered citizens to take active roles in public issues.
 Open data helps raise people’s awareness of environmental protection and is a tool that environmental protection groups use to monitor the government and enterprises.
 For example, local governments are working together with a maker community called Location Aware Sensor System (LASS) and the Institute of Information Science of Academia Sinica on the Airbox project.
 They offered handy air quality sensors to schools and the data collected is streamed to the cloud in an open format to make up for the lack of government survey stations and to provide practical education on environmental protection issues for the schools.